Gamma Rho Lambda

 Gamma Rho Lambda (ΓΡΛ) is a social, college-based sorority for lesbian, gay, bisexual, transgender, non-binary, and allied students and allies.
 Gamma Rho Lambda has been referred to as the first national multicultural lesbian sorority; however they are inclusive of all gender identities including cisgender women and men, trans women, trans men, and gender variant people of all sexualities and racial identities.
-As of 2025, GRL consists of seven active chapters across five states with an active membership of over 300, including alum and collegians.
+As of 2026, GRL consists of five active chapters and one provisional chapter across five states, with an active collegiate and alum membership of over 100.